Arizona State swimming’s solution for coronavirus uncertainty: Redshirt the entire team

 The NCAA usually only allows athletes to redshirt once during their college career.
 For Arizona State athletes who have already taken a redshirt year, Bowman said he expects “wide latitude in this environment for them to get another waiver.”
 With athletes on campus for five years, many will be able to pursue graduate degrees, which Bowman described as “a very positive part of this.”

-The program’s swimmers and divers are still training at club facilities, but Bowman hopes Arizona State’s pool can open soon.
+The program’s swimmers and divers are still training at club facilities, but Bowman hopes Arizona State’s pool can reopen soon.
 Even then, athletes will have a choice about when they return to campus.

 “I think the parents felt relieved that we could finally have some clarity about what we could do going forward,” Bowman said.
 “The best part about this whole plan is it gives ultimate flexibility to families to make decisions about what they want to do in this situation.”